-On October 29th, Buzzfeed News published a story wherein Anthony Rapp says that Kevin Spacey made a sexual advance at him when Rapp was just 14 and Spacey was 26.
+On October 29th, Buzzfeed News published a story wherein Anthony Rapp alleges that Kevin Spacey made a sexual advance at him when Rapp was just 14 and Spacey was 26.
 That same day, Spacey made a statement on Twitter where he claimed that he doesn’t remember the encounter, that he owes Rapp an apology for his “deeply inappropriate drunken behavior,” and that he’s sorry.

 That’s the first half of the statement, which is lukewarm at best.
 Pinning down a 14 year old on your bed, alone with him in your apartment?
 Those things are not “inappropriate,” they’re downright criminal.
 12 years his senior and with Rapp still in puberty, Spacey’s actions are pedophilic.
 Enough said.
 Case closed.